 Kelvin H. Taketa is president and chief executive officer of the Hawai‘i Community Foundation, a statewide charitable services and grant making institution endowed with contributions from many donors.

-Since his appointment in 1998, the foundation has become a leader in facilitating charitable investments in Hawai’i and has earned distinction as a trusted community resource on charitable trends and best practices in Hawai’i.
-Under Taketa’s leadership, the foundation has expanded its partnerships in the local and national community and expanded its grant making programs to have demonstrable impact in the Hawai’i community.
-In 2008, the foundation administered more than $39 million in grants and contracts for programs and initiatives in Hawai’i.
+Since his appointment in 1998, the Foundation has become the leader in facilitating charitable investments in Hawai’i and has earned distinction as a trusted community resource on charitable trends and best practices in Hawai’i.
+Under his leadership, the Foundation has launched several major initiatives with a coalition of local and national funders and government agencies and developed grant programs that have proven results and led to national recognition for the Foundation.
+In 2014, the Foundation administered more than $43 million in grants and contracts for programs and initiatives in Hawai’i.
 A national leader and commentator about philanthropy and non-profit organizations, Kelvin has been recognized by The Non-Profit Times as one of the “50 most powerful and influential people” in the sector and featured in the GiveSmart.org website on philanthropy.

-Taketa has dedicated 30 years of his professional career to the nonprofit sector.
+Kelvin has dedicated 34 years of his professional career to the nonprofit sector.
 Prior to joining the Hawai‘i Community Foundation, he served as the vice president and executive director for the Asia/Pacific Region of The Nature Conservancy, the largest conservation nonprofit organization in the United States.

-Taketa has served on numerous corporate and nonprofit boards including past service on the boards of Sustainable Conservation and Civic Ventures (now encore) in San Francisco as well as several private company boards.
+Kelvin has served on numerous corporate and nonprofit boards including past service on the boards of Sustainable Conservation and Civic Ventures (now encore) in San Francisco as well as several private company boards.
 His current service includes the boards of Hawaiian Electric Industries and as its Chair of the Nominating and Governance Committee, Hawaiian Electric Company, the Hawaii Leadership Forum, the Stupski Foundation and in various leadership positions on the Board of the Independent Sector, a leadership coalition of charities, foundations and corporate giving programs committed to advancing the common good in the country and around the world.